Written by SMSF Audit Manager James Song.

 You may be able to withdraw some of your super if you meet both these conditions:

-• You have received eligible government income support payments continuously for 26 weeks.
+- You have received eligible government income support payments continuously for 26 weeks.

-• You are not able to meet reasonable and immediate family living expenses.
+- You are not able to meet reasonable and immediate family living expenses.

-If you withdraw super due to severe financial hardship it is taxed as a super lump sum.
+If you withdraw super due to severe financial hardship, it is taxed as a super lump sum.

 There are different rules if you’re over preservation age and haven’t retired.
 You must meet all of the following:

-• Have reached your preservation age plus 39 weeks.
+- Have reached your preservation age plus 39 weeks.

-• Get an income support payment for at least 39 weeks in total since you reached your preservation age.
+- Get an income support payment for at least 39 weeks in total since you reached your preservation age.

 A trustee/member might accidentally cause an illegal early access transaction, or it could be intentional.

-Accidental early access may include:
+Accidental illegal early access to super may include:

-• Withdrawing excess concessional or non-concessional contributions or a Division 293 tax liability before the ATO has issued a “release authority”.
+- Withdrawing excess concessional or non-concessional contributions or a Division 293 tax liability before the ATO has issued a “release authority”.

 Intentional early access:

-• Trustee wilfully withdraws an amount from the SMSF bank account (even if they plan to repay it soon after) when a condition of release has not been met.
+- Trustee wilfully withdraws an amount from the SMSF bank account (even if they plan to repay it soon after) when a condition of release has not been met.

-• Early release super “schemes” where promoters encourage individuals to transfer their super to an SMSF and then withdraw the money rolled over for non-retirement purposes.
+- Early release super “schemes” where promoters encourage individuals to transfer their super to an SMSF and then withdraw the money rolled over for non-retirement purposes.

 If the early access was a genuine administrative error, such as paying bills or transferring money from the wrong account, it’s actually not an illegal early release amount.
 The trustee should return the funds to the SMSF when they become aware of the mistake.

-If a trustee consciously withdrew money from the fund, then later realized that it was illegal, this is not an administrative error.
+If a trustee consciously withdrew money from the fund, then later realised that it was illegal, this is not an administrative error.
 However, returning the money to the fund in any situation where the withdrawal was NOT a genuine administrative error could result in illegal early access, AND a contribution.

 What are the consequences of an illegal withdrawal for members and trustees of SMSFs?